rishiqwerty/Learning-Git/awk_cheatsheet.md

 ```

-  We can even print custom text using "Double qoutes"
+  We can even print custom text using "Double quotes"
 ```
 $ awk '{ print "The first field:", $1}' text.txt
   The first field: 10